vippsas/vipps-login-api/vipps-login-api-faq.md

 provides the claim “sub” which is a unique id for the end user at that particular merchant.
 Note: Different merchants will get different subs for the same end user.

-Some merchants can get access to NNIN.
+Some merchants can get access to NIN.
 Merchants need to request this separately.

-## Who can get access to NNIN and how?
+## Who can get access to NIN and how?

-Access to NNIN is a payed service.
+Access to NIN is a payed service.
-Only merchants with legal requirements or other objective needs to use Norwegian National Identity Number (NNIN) to achieve required user identification can get access to NNIN.
+Only merchants with legal requirements or other objective needs to use Norwegian National Identity Number (NIN) to achieve required user identification can get access to NIN.
 We correspond to
 [the guidance from Datatilsynet](https://www.datatilsynet.no/rettigheter-og-plikter/personopplysninger/fodselsnummer/) on this.

-According to this NNIN can only be used when it is legally required or when there is a need for a secure identification of the person and the NNIN is required to achieve this.
+According to this NIN can only be used when it is legally required or when there is a need for a secure identification of the person and the NIN is required to achieve this.
 This applies e.g. when a company is required to report to the tax authorities or within healthcare and credit.